larose/utt/README.md

 #### Current Activity

-A `-- Current Activity --` is inserted if the date of the report is today.
+A `-- Current Activity --` is inserted if the current time is included in the report range.

 The first duration between the parentheses (1h00) represents the working time without the current activity.
 The second duration between